drduh/YubiKey-Guide/README.md

 Confirm the following steps were successfully completed to finish setup:

-- [ ] Memorized or wrote down the Certify key (identity) passphrase to a secure and durable location
+- [ ] Memorized or recorded the Certify key passphrase and stored it in a secure, durable location
   - `echo $CERTIFY_PASS` to see it again
-  - [`passphrase.html`](https://raw.githubusercontent.com/drduh/YubiKey-Guide/main/templates/passphrase.html) or [`passphrase.txt`](https://raw.githubusercontent.com/drduh/YubiKey-Guide/main/templates/passphrase.txt) to transcribe it
+  - [passphrase.html](https://raw.githubusercontent.com/drduh/YubiKey-Guide/main/templates/passphrase.html) or [passphrase.txt](https://raw.githubusercontent.com/drduh/YubiKey-Guide/main/templates/passphrase.txt) to transcribe it
-- [ ] Memorized or wrote down passphrase to encrypted volume on portable storage
+- [ ] Memorized or recorded the passphrase for the encrypted backup volume and stored it separately from that volume
   - `echo $LUKS_PASS` to see it again
-  - [`passphrase.html`](https://raw.githubusercontent.com/drduh/YubiKey-Guide/main/templates/passphrase.html) or [`passphrase.txt`](https://raw.githubusercontent.com/drduh/YubiKey-Guide/main/templates/passphrase.txt) to transcribe it
+  - [passphrase.html](https://raw.githubusercontent.com/drduh/YubiKey-Guide/main/templates/passphrase.html) or [passphrase.txt](https://raw.githubusercontent.com/drduh/YubiKey-Guide/main/templates/passphrase.txt) to transcribe it
 - [ ] Saved the Certify key and Subkeys to encrypted portable storage, to be kept offline
   - At least two backups are recommended
   - Backups stored at separate locations